-During the fiscal year ended December 31, 2002, the Compensation Committee was comprised of Charles Z. Fedak (Chairman), Ronna Romney and Ronald Lossett.
-No member of our compensation committee currently serves, or served during the fiscal year ended December 31, 2002, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our board of directors or compensation committee.
+During the fiscal year ended December 31, 2003, the Compensation Committee was comprised from time to time of Charles Z. Fedak (Chairman), Ronna Romney, Ronald Lossett, Sally Richardson and Carl D. Covitz.
+No member of our Compensation Committee currently serves, or served during the fiscal year ended December 31, 2003, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.